SaxonRah/DevPunk/ReadMe.txt

 Henrique Lazarini aka "Ails" [ails.deviantart.com] for RPG ICONS

-If you think you should be thanked with credits, let me know and email me at Robert Chubb - [paraboliclabs@gmail.com] I will add you as a contributor as well as credit with the proof you provide.
+If you think you should be thanked with credits, let me know and email me at [paraboliclabs@gmail.com] I will add you as a contributor as well as credit with the proof you provide.